 Pre-warmed Session Pool

-Pre-create sandbox sessions so that POST /v1/sessions can return in sub-100ms when a session is available in the pool (target ~50ms), instead of ~200–450ms for a cold create.
+Pre-create sandbox sessions so that POST /v1/sessions can return in sub-100ms (often sub-1ms in local benchmarks) when a matching session is available in the pool, instead of cold create latency.

 How It Works